StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Results

-Comparative analysis further strengthened trade-off reflection across alternatives.
-P10 appreciated presentation: {``the color coding that highlights certain keywords makes it easy to quickly compare feedback across different design scenarios.''} and also emphasized quantified deltas: {``Seeing the safety score change from 3 to 5 after adding bollards gives clear, quantifiable feedback on design improvements.''} P3 connected comparison with persona discussions: {``I love the discussions between personas and the comparative analysis.
-Being able to see how each group responds to changes is very useful.''} P2 found comparisons cognitively supportive: {``having a basic idea in my head, this gives me a more intuitive comparison than I could do mentally.
-Visualizing the tradeoffs is powerful.''} P16 described prioritization utility: {``helped me understand which design elements had the biggest impact on different user groups.
-Very useful for prioritization.''}
+Comparative analysis strengthened trade-off reflection across alternatives.
+P10 appreciated that {``the color coding that highlights certain keywords makes it easy to quickly compare feedback across different design scenarios''} and emphasized quantified deltas: {``Seeing the safety score change from 3 to 5 after adding bollards gives clear, quantifiable feedback on design improvements.''} The in-depth analysis feature enabled deeper exploration through follow-up interaction; P18 described it as {``the feature I like most,''} while P2 noted that it {``provides more practical, actionable information.
+When I asked about separation, it suggested specific buffer types and dimensions.''} Participants also proposed refinements, including more coherent inter-agent dialogue (P25) and better persona-consistent behavior (P18).